yashshrivastavaa/TOP-100-Coding-Questions/Questions/01_Getting Started/04_Sum of N natural numbers/CODE/JAVA.md

 55
 ```

-# Method 2 : Using Formula for the Sum of Nth Term
+# Method 2 : Using the Formula

-In this Method we use the formula for finding the sum of N term.
+In this method we’ll use a formula to find the sum of N integers in a series from sequence and series.
+The formula is mentioned below.

-> Formula to Find the Sum of N terms:
+> Formula to Find the Sum of N Integers:
-> Sum = ( Num * ( Num + 1 ) ) / 2
+> Sum = num * ( num + 1 ) / 2

 ### Algorithm

-Given an integer input N, the objective is to calculate the sum of all the natural numbers until the integer N. To do so we iterate through all the numbers that lay within N and keep incrementing the sum value.

-The algorithm for the above code is as follows,
+For an integer input we do the following operations

-* In the main() function initialize the required variables.
+* Initialize the following variables.
+* Implement the formula as sum = num * ( num + 1 ) / 2.
-* Substitute n with num variable in the above code and store it in sum variable.
+* Print the sum variable.
-* Print Sum variable.

-This algorithm uses the formula n(n+1)/2 that can be used to find sum of first N natural numbers.
-This also reduces the time complexity from O(n) to O(1).
-The output for the above mentioned code is the sum of all the natural numbers until the given value.
+Let’s implement the above logic in Java language.

 ## INPUT
 ```Java